-- 11.2.1 Assessment takes place in accordance with the University's Assessment Policy and Distance Education Policy for Online Provision- - 11.2.2 Programme-specific assessment regulations are determined by the Faculty Board and approved by Senate. - 11.2.3 Programme-specific assessment criteria rules and regulations must be communicated to students in all learning guides.

-- 11.2.4 The following minimum number of summative assessment opportunities per module applies, excluding supplementary and special assessment opportunities: - (a) in an approximately seven-week (term) module a minimum of two summative assessment opportunities; - (b) in an approximately 14-week (semester) module a minimum of three summative assessment opportunities; - (c) in an approximately 28-week (year) module a minimum of five summative assessment opportunities. - 11.2.5 Every summative assessment opportunity carries a predetermined weight that takes the integration of the outcomes into account.
-A number of smaller summative assessments may count as one assessment opportunity in a module. - 11.2.6 When a summative assessment opportunity is used as a last (comprehensive) assessment opportunity, a minimum final period/semester or year mark of 40% is required for admission to the summative assessment opportunity concerned.
+- 11.2.1 Assessment takes place in accordance with the University's Assessment Policy and Distance Education Policy for Online Provision. - 11.2.2 Programme-specific assessment regulations are determined by the Faculty Board and approved by Senate. - 11.2.3 Module assessment criteria rules and regulations must be communicated to students in all learning guides. - 11.2.4 The following minimum number of summative assessment opportunities per module applies, excluding supplementary and special assessment opportunities: - (a) In an approximately seven-week (term) module a minimum of two summative assessment opportunities; - (b) In an approximately 14-week (semester) module a minimum of three summative assessment opportunities; - (c) In an approximately 28-week (year) module a minimum of five summative assessment opportunities. - 11.2.5 Every summative assessment opportunity carries a predetermined weight that takes the integration of the outcomes into account.
+A number of smaller summative assessments may count as one assessment opportunity in a module. - 11.2.6 When a summative assessment opportunity is used as a last (comprehensive) assessment opportunity, a minimum final period/semester or year mark of 40% is required for admission to the summative assessment opportunity concerned. - 11.2.7 All fully online modules will be assessed by means of continuous assessment and incorporate multiple assessment opportunities through a range of assessment types spread across the module.
+There should be alignment between module (and unit) outcomes and assessment criteria. - 11.2.8 Assessments should include opportunities to give students timeous, meaningful and constructive feedback. - All online assessments should be hosted on the UJ Learning Management System.
+The use of third-party software applications or portals for assessment should be pre-approved through standard UJ processes and provide security of data as required by law and not generate additional costs beyond UJ student fees.